iotaledger/documentation/channels/0.1/references/error-messages.md

 **This topic helps you understand and resolve errors that you may see while using Channels.**

+## Authenticity is violated, bad signature

+You may see this error if a signed message contains an invalid signature.

+If you see this error message, whoever published the message may be trying to impersonate the channel author.

 ## Link not found

 You may see this error if you're trying to process a message before having processed the message that it's linked to.